 Digital currencies are often confused with cryptocurrencies, but they are not the same thing.
 Although they do have something in common, including the fact that both work on the blockchain.

 “When it comes to Bitcoin or Ethereum (the most famous cryptocurrencies in the world are “Apostrophe”), new coins in the payment system are created as a reward for processing internal payments.
-But in the case of the state digital currency, the National Bank itself will process payment transactions,” Natalia Boyko, CO-CEO and founder of SpiceProp, told the publication.
+But in the case of the state digital currency, the National Bank itself will process payment transactions,” Natalia Boyko, the founder of SpiceProp, told CO-CEO.

 Another important question is why, in particular, Ukraine needs digital money at all, and how do they fundamentally differ from ordinary, so-called fiat money (those that are banknotes backed by a physical asset)?